felixchengxh/ColorWeakness/README.md

 Assist color vision deficient individuals in distinguishing colors.

 ## Dependencies
-Make sure you have downloaded following packages in your development environment.
+Make sure you have installed following packages in your development environment.
 - os
 - time
 - glob